ChordPro/chordpro/docs/content/Using-ChordPro.md

 You can also use colons to separate the keys, e.g., `diagrams:show`.

 `--define` may be used more than once to set multiple items.

+Array items can be addressed with a (final) numeric key, e,g, `pdf.formats.default.footer.2` refers to the 3rd element from `pdf.formats.default.footer`.

 ### no-default-configs